-The goals of the projects include to increase the carrying capacity and trout population of the stream, increase angling access and participation, improve water quality and provide other benefits to aquatic and terrestrial wildlife.
-FY 2016 funded projects will use methods similar to those used on successful projects recently completed by MNTU chapters.
+The goals of each project are to increase the carrying capacity and trout population of the stream, increase angling access and participation, improve water quality and provide other benefits to aquatic and terrestrial wildlife.
+FY 2017 funded projects will use methods similar to those used on successful projects recently completed by MNTU chapters.
 MNTU will leverage our experience to optimize project design and implementation.
-We will also partner with Lake County Land Department as part of a watershed scale project to restore forest cover in riparian areas, improve hydrology and groundwater base flow, and thereby sustain and improve coldwater fisheries in the Stewart River watershed.